benadamstyles/making-of-history/_posts/2015-06-19-historic-hotties-dom-joao-vi-king-john-vi.md

 _Lee Bellamy_

-1. Dom Pedro: The Struggle for Liberty in Brazil and Portugal, 1798-1834, Neill Macaulay, 1986 -
+1. _Dom Pedro: The Struggle for Liberty in Brazil and Portugal, 1798-1834_.
+Neill Macaulay.
+Durham: Duke University Press.
+1986.

-2. 1808: The Flight of the Emperor (How a weak prince, a mad queen, and the british navy tricked napoleon and changed the new world), by Laurentino Gomes, translated by Andrew Nevins.
-Lyons Press, U.S.A.
-2007
+2. _1808 The Flight of the Emperor: How a Weak Prince, a Mad Queen, and the British Navy Tricked Napoleon and Changed the New World_.
+Laurentino Gomes, translated from Portuguese by Andrew Nevins.
+Connecticut: Lyons Press.
+2007; translated 2013.

 Images Used: